 Want to find out more about Singapore during World War II?
 Interested to gain insights on the impact of the war on Singapore?
 There are various World War II museums and sites in Singapore where one can get an appreciation of the turmoil of World War II and sacrifices made by many.

-Here are some World War II museums and sites in Singapore that provide a compelling story of what took place more than 70 years ago.
+Here are some World War II museums and sites in Singapore that provide a compelling story of what took place 80 years ago.

 World War II Museums and Sites in Singapore